 What is the difference between apple cider and apple juice?

 Apple cider is raw apple juice that has not been filtered to remove particles of pulp or sediment.
 Apple Juice is juice that has been filtered to remove pulp or sediment and then pasteurized to stay fresh longer.
 This recipe calls for apple cider, readily available at grocery stores in the fall.

-- Large Glass Pitcher – This one is similar to the one pictured below.
+- Large Glass Pitcher -Similar to the one pictured.